smp/AI_ML_Workshops/lab-6-Personalize_your_Recommendations/README.md

 ## Launching a Jupyter Notebook using Amazon SageMaker

-1. Sign into the AWS Management Console via the AWS Event Engine [https://dashboard.eventengine.run/](https://dashboard.eventengine.run/)
+1. Sign into the AWS Management Console via the AWS Event Engine by opening this link in another window or tab: [https://dashboard.eventengine.run/](https://dashboard.eventengine.run/)

 2. In the dialog enter your lab "hash" key and click **Proceed**